Why vegan is important for your skin - even if you're not vegan - EMANI

 What Is Vegan Skincare?

-To be clear, a label that says "vegan" does not necessarily mean "cruelty-free."
+To be clear, a label that says "vegan" does not necessarily mean "cruelty-free".
 Vegan strictly means that nothing in that tube, jar, or bottle is made from an animal byproduct.
-At the very least, you know that your money is not contributing to certain cruel practices involved in raising farm animals, harvesting things they naturally make for themselves (like beeswax), or hunting and fishing.
+Choose vegan skincare for cruelty-free, ethical beauty.
+Your money supports kindness, not harm.
+Discover more.

 A vegan diet tends to be high in fiber and lower in saturated fat than the average American diet.
 This allows for improved function of insulin and glucagon production, which control your sugar metabolism, a suspected cause of acne.
 (Insulin imbalance affects your skin’s sebaceous glands, which can lead to clogged pores, causing acne).